jennalwise/stacks-c-lecture/README.md

 ### Paired Programming
 The rest of the exercises you will be working on will involve paired programming with a partner of your choice.
-As a reminder here is how paired programming works: TBD
+For a reminder on how paired programming works see Dr. Barbara Johnson's web page on the topic: [Review on Paired Programming]().

 ***